pruthvipatel/msc-buckinghum-data-ethics/README.md

 The eviction data case study is in `notebooks/eviction-data-case-study.ipynb`. **We encourage you to collaborate and work together throughout the exercise!**

-There is a more comprehensive, completed version of the case study notebook in [`notebooks/eviction-data-case-study-reference.ipynb`](https://github.com/drivendataorg/msc-buckingham-data-ethics/blob/master/notebooks/eviction-data-case-study-reference.ipynb).
+There is a more comprehensive, completed version of the case study in [`notebooks/eviction-data-case-study-reference.ipynb`](https://github.com/drivendataorg/msc-buckingham-data-ethics/blob/master/notebooks/eviction-data-case-study-reference.ipynb).
 You can refer to it if you are stumped during any of the coding exercises, but we strongly encourage solving problems on your own first.

 #### In Google colab